tidy-survey-r/srvyrexploR/README.md

 The **srvyexploR** package provides datasets used in the book “Exploring Complex Survey Data Analysis in R: A Tidy Introduction with srvyr”.
-This will help readers follow along with examples and work on exercises.
+This will help readers follow along with the examples and work through the exercises.

 ## Installation